sergseyv/ThreadsExample1/README.md

 # ThreadsEx1

-This program demonstrates an example of a simple multithreading, Spring web application with Google Charts.
+This program demonstrates an example of a simple multithreading and Spring MVC application with Google Charts.

+Charts shows the difference in the speed of calculating factorial by one and two threads.

 __Used:__
-+ Java (method references, since JDK 8)
++ Java (threads, lambdas, collections)
 + IntelliJ IDEA / Maven
 + Apache Tomcat
 + Spring MVC
-+ Validating Form Input
 + JSP / JSTL
-+ MySQL
++ Google Charts
-+ Hibernate 5 (HQL joins of unassociated entities, since Hibernate 5.1)

 It was written for educational purposes.